speedyfriend433/Swifile-FileManager-2-Swift/README.md

 Contributions are welcome!
 If you have any ideas or improvements, please feel free to submit a pull request or open an issue.

+## Thanks to..
+Thanks to AppinstalleriOS for the Shell Script!
+Thanks to FridaCodeManager Team for the on-device compiler!
+Thanks to le bao nguyen for the idea of sort options and action confirmations!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.